Hernias

 Common hernia sites.
 This file is taken from wikimedia commons and is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.

 Most of the time, a hernia is not dangerous.
-Typically, in smaller hernias, then the hernia itself only consists of fat or other non-critical structures.
-However, over time these defects can become bigger and allow loops of bowel to pass through the defect.
+Typically, in smaller hernias the hernia itself only consists of fat or other non-critical structures.
+However, over time these defects can become larger and allow loops of bowel to pass through the defect.
 In some cases, large hernias may arise more quickly.
 Bowel that passes into a hernia can become stuck, and ischaemia – and this is a life-threatening emergency.
 We call this a strangulated hernia.

 • There is roughly a 1% chance per year that any given hernia can become strangulated

-• In some older, sedentary patients, conservative management may be more appropriate
+• In some older, sedentary patients, conservative management may be appropriate

 A typical hernia repair is a relatively minor surgery that involve sewing together the defect in the abdominal wall, and the placement of some sort of mesh at the site of the defect to prevent recurrence in the event that repair defect splits open again.